-When you see a doctor or other health care provider, you may owe certain out-of-pocket costs, such as a copayment, coinsurance, and/or a deductible.
-You may have other costs or have to pay the entire bill if you see a provider or visit a health care facility that isn't in your health plan's network.
+When you see a doctor or other health care provider, you may owe certain out-of-pocket costs, like a copayment, coinsurance, or deductible.
+You may have additional costs or have to pay the entire bill if you see a provider or visit a health care facility that isn't in your health plan's network.

-"Out-of-network" describes providers and facilities that haven't signed a contract with your health plan.
-Out-of-network providers may be permitted to bill you for the difference between what your plan agreed to pay and the full amount charged for a service.
+"Out-of-network" means providers and facilities that haven't signed a contract with your health plan to provide services.
+Out-of-network providers may be allowed to bill you for the difference between what your plan pays, and the full amount charged for a service.
 This is called "balance billing."
-This amount is likely more than in-network costs for the same service and might not count toward your annual out-of-pocket limit.
+This amount is likely more than in-network costs for the same service and might not count toward your plan's deductible or annual out-of-pocket limit.
 "Surprise billing" is an unexpected balance bill.
-This can happen when you can't control who is involved in your care-like when you have an emergency or when you schedule a visit at an in-network facility but are unexpectedly treated by an out-of-network provider.
+This can happen when you can't control who is involved in your care like when you have an emergency or when you schedule a visit at an in-network facility but are unexpectedly treated by an out-of-network provider.
+Surprise medical bills could cost thousands of dollars depending on the procedure or service.

-You are protected from balance billing for:
+You are Protected from Balance Billing for:

-Emergency services
+Emergency Services

-If you have an emergency medical condition and get emergency services from an out-of-network provider or facility, the most the provider or facility may bill you is your plan's in-network cost-sharing amount (such as copayments and coinsurance).
+If you have an emergency medical condition and get emergency services from an out-of-network provider or facility, the most the provider or facility may bill you is your plan's in-network costsharing amount (such as copayments, coinsurance, and deductibles).
 You can't be balance billed for these emergency services.
 This includes services you may get after you're in stable condition, unless you give written consent and give up your protections not to be balanced billed for these post-stabilization services.

-Certain services at an in-network hospital or ambulatory surgical center
+Certain Services at an in-network hospital